Professor Jonathan Jones

 Quantum information processing is the combination of quantum mechanics (the underlying physical theory describing the universe at the atomic scale) and classical information theory (the basic theory behind computers and telecommunication systems) to produce entirely new types of information processing techniques and devices.
 The most famous example is quantum computers, which could in principle solve certain problems almost infinitely faster than current classical devices.

 Early research concentrated on implementing simple quantum algorithms, but subsequently we have concentrated on more fundamental questions: firstly, how one can perform accurate quantum logic with imperfect equipment; secondly, how one can prepare NMR quantum computers in pure initial states without cooling them down to very low temperatures; and thirdly, how one can implement quantum logic gates without the need to selectively address individual nuclei.
-More recently we have begun to consider the use of electron spin resonance to perform similar experiments with electron spins instead of nuclear spins.
-Although significantly more challenging this is more likely to lead to useful devices.

 Implementation of a quantum algorithm on a nuclear magnetic resonance quantum computer, J. A. Jones and M. Mosca, Journal of Chemical Physics 109, 1648-1653 (1998)